 Our ability to commercialize any products successfully also will depend in part on the extent to which reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers and other organizations.
 Government authorities and third-party payors, such as private health insurers and health maintenance organizations, decide which medications they will pay for and establish reimbursement levels.
 A primary trend in the U.S. healthcare industry and elsewhere is cost containment.
 Government authorities and third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular medications.
 Increasingly, third-party payors are requiring that drug companies provide them with predetermined discounts from list prices and are challenging the prices charged for medical products.
-We cannot be sure that reimbursement may impact the demand for, or the price of, any product candidate for which we obtain marketing approval.
+We cannot be sure that reimbursement will be available for any product that we commercialize and, if reimbursement is available, the level of reimbursement.
+Reimbursement may impact the demand for, or the price of, any product candidate for which we obtain marketing approval.
 Obtaining reimbursement for our products may be particularly difficult because of the higher prices often associated with drugs administered under the supervision of a physician.
 If reimbursement is not available or is available only to limited levels, we may not be able to successfully commercialize any product candidate for which we obtain marketing approval.